 Founded in 1904, Utah Food Bank has operated under various names but has always remained true to their mission of fighting hunger statewide.
 417,000 Utahns, which equates to 1 in 7 Utahns, are at risk of missing a meal today.
 Even more alarming is that 1 in 5 Utah kids are unsure where their next meal is coming from.
 With your support last year, we distributed 38.1 million pounds of food, the equivalent of 31.8 million meals, to people facing hunger across the state.
 Let’s end childhood hunger.
 It takes a village to raise a child, and sometimes it takes a village to feed one.
 Utah Food Bank is here to help through our Childhood Hunger Programs and a commitment to the belief that no child should have to go to bed hungry.

-The Learning Center for Families (TLC) was developed under a grant to serve infants and toddlers with disabilities in Washington County, Utah.
-The grant was funded by the Utah Department of Health, Division of Family Health Services.
-The program allows children to enhance their developmental skills through music and movement and has become very popular in the community.
+Root for Kids, formerly know as The Learning Center for Families was developed under a grant to serve infants and toddlers with disabilities in Washington County, Utah.
+The grant was originally funded by the Utah Department of Health, Division of Family Health Services.
+Root for Kids continues to grow and has provided over 15,000 families in Washington County and the Arizona strip with the extra support they need.
+With the investment from the community and generous donors, Root for Kids was able to expand its services and help more families than ever before.
+They strive to ensure that every child in the community has the skills they need to excel in school and in life.
 Research has shown that the years from prenatal development through 36 months of age provide a window of opportunity for enriching infant/toddler development that can provide lifelong positive outcomes.
 But for many infants and toddlers, this crucial time can also be a period of heightened vulnerability due to stresses such as poor health, developmental complications, poverty and/or less than optimal home environments.
 Families who face these difficulties often need help navigating their challenges.
-The Learning Center for Families offers several programs to ensure the success of our youngest, most vulnerable members of our community.
+Root for Kids offers several programs to ensure the success of our youngest, most vulnerable members of our community.
+Root for Kids was honored as the HVCC March 2019 Business of the Month.
 Go to their website to learn more about this valuable resource.

 We have served Southern Utah since 1949.
 What can we do for YOU today?
 Whether you’re buying, selling, or financing this year, you will need a title company you can trust.
 As Southern Utah’s oldest and largest title company and licensed Utah title insurance agent, we have the experience to keep you informed and provide you with the information you need to be successful.
 We have built our reputation on principles of Accuracy, Integrity, and Timeliness.
 By maintaining these core values, we have earned a large selection of underwriters which allows us to offer the most competitive rate for your transaction